LinkedInAttic/white-elephant/README.md

 At this point you should be able to start the server:

-    ./startup
+    ./startup.sh

 You can now visit [http://localhost:3000](http://localhost:3000).

-This uses trinidad to run the JRuby web app in development mode.
+This uses [trinidad](https://github.com/trinidad/trinidad) to run the JRuby web app in development mode.
 Since it is in development mode the app assumes local data should be used, which it looks for in the directory specified in `config.yml`.